danzsmith53/dataset-reader-sample/README.md

 ![](docs/dataset-reader.png)

 ## Implementation summary
-* The dataset is uploaded through the **Data catalog** into the platform and stored on HDFS.
+* The dataset is uploaded through the TAP **Data catalog** into the platform and stored on HDFS.
-* The data scientist performs some analysis on it using the Analytics Toolkit.
-The result is also stored on HDFS.
+* The data scientist performs analysis on it using the Analytics Toolkit.
+The resulting file is also stored on HDFS.
 * The application developer uploads the dataset-reader application into the platform and binds it with the file produced by the data scientist.
 * The dataset-reader application presents the dataset visually as a set of charts.

 ## Preparing data
 The best way to learn about the data analytics capabilities of the platform is to work through [Workshop: Performing Analytics on Your Data](https://community.trustedanalytics.org/docs/DOC-1043).

-If you mostly interested in using the application to visualize data, however, you can follow the steps below to make use of a pre-built dataset instead of working through the workshop linked to above.
+However, if you are mostly interested in using the application to visualize data, you can follow the steps below to make use of a pre-built dataset (instead of working through the workshop mentioned above).

 #### Using pre-built dataset